GracesGames/Roguelike2DKit/docs/faq.md

 __Possible Fix:__ [pull request](https://github.com/EpicGames/UnrealEngine/pull/5354), which in currently in review.
 Hopefully it will be merged and backported to earlier versions of the engine.

-__(Temporary) Workaround:__ currently the Rogulike 2D Kit requires a SetupRoom and PlayRoom Tile Map for each playable room.
+__(Temporary) Workaround:__ currently the Rogulike 2D Kit requires a RoomPair (structure), consisting of a SetupRoom and PlayRoom Tile Map, for each playable room.
 The PlayRooms are duplicates of the matching SetupRooms, but have all the layers that should be 'Hidden in Game' removed.

 I suggest creating all the SetupRooms first and when complete, duplicating the SetupRooms to PlayRooms and removing the obsolete layers.
-After that add the matching RoomPairs (structure) to the Game Mode for play your rooms.
+After that add the matching RoomPairs to the BP_TileMapRoom for play your rooms.

 [mail]: mailto:contact@gracesgames.com
 [discord]: https://discord.gg/DBwFAES